Kents Bank

 Kents Bank is a small village in Cumbria, England, so named for its proximity to the River Kent estuary.
 Part of the historic County Palatine of Lancashire, it is located 2 mi south-west of Grange-over-Sands.

 History

 Kents Bank takes its name from the River Kent which once ran close to the village.
 Kents Bank railway station opened in 1857.
 Abbot Hall and an inn existed close to the shore where the cross-sand route over Morecambe Bay from Lancaster met the land.
 Abbot Hall was the poor house for the area until 1822 and a building is reputed to have existed here since the 12th century.
 Expansion of the settlement started around 1870 and at least three private schools were established in the hamlet.
 Further expansion continued over the years.

-The Queen's Guide to the Sands is based nearby at Guide's Farm.
+The Kings's Guide to the Sands is based nearby at Guide's Farm.

 Governance

+Kents Bank does not have its own parish council, it is part of Grange-over-Sands Town Council.
+For local government purposes, it is in the Grange Ward of Westmorland and Furness Council.

+Kents Bank was originally part of the county of Lancashire but in 1974, as part of the Local Government Act 1972 it became part of the newly formed county of Cumbria.

 Kents Bank is part of the Westmorland and Lonsdale parliamentary constituency, of which Tim Farron is the current MP representing the Liberal Democrats.

-Before Brexit, it was in the North West England European Parliamentary Constituency.

-For Local Government purposes, it is in the Grange Ward of South Lakeland District Council and the Grange Ward of Cumbria County Council.

-Kents Bank does not have its own Parish council, it's part of; Grange-over-Sands Town Council.